hgrange/cp4waiops-deployer/README.md

 ### 1.2.3 Tooling

+❗ Only needed if you decide to install from your PC

-You need the following tools installed in order to follow through this guide (if you decide to install from your PC):
+You need the following tools installed in order to follow through this guide:

 - ansible
-- oc (4.7 or greater)
+- oc (4.8 or greater)
 - jq
 - kafkacat (only for training and debugging)
 - elasticdump (only for training and debugging)